India's 'vegetarian nationalism' targets meat eaters – DW – 04/06/2023

-Butchers and cattle transporters are being targeted by so-called cow vigilantes.
-The crackdown is seen as part of a wider Hindu nationalist campaign against the Muslim minority community to cripple them economically.
+Butchers and cattle transporters are being targeted by "cow vigilantes."
+This is part of a wider Hindu nationalist campaign against India's Muslim minority to cripple the community economically.

 https://p.dw.com/p/4PmFk